MrAnayDongre/Anay21110/README.md

-- 👋 Hi, I’m ANAY DONGRE
+- 👋 Hi, I’m ANAY DONGRE from India pursuing bachelor's in Information Technology
 - 👀 I’m aspiring machine learning engineer.
-- 🌱 I’m currently learning various machine learing alorithms and statistics along with big data.
+- 🌱 **Proficient in building and maintaining data pipelines.
+Deep expertise in NLP and computer vision**
-- 💞️ I’m looking to collaborate on kaggle competitions.Follow me at Kaggle https://www.kaggle.com/adhoppin
+- 💞️ I’m willing to collaborate for hackathons and Kaggle Competitions.
+My Kaggle profile: https://www.kaggle.com/adhoppin
 - 📫 You can reach me @dongreanay@gmail.com
 <!---
 Anay21110/Anay21110 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.